mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

       - (ii) Prototypical net with soft k-Means with a distractor cluster
       - (iii) Prototypical net with soft k-Means and Masking

-1. 1.
-Finn, Chelsea, Pieter Abbeel, and Sergey Levine.
+1. Finn, Chelsea, Pieter Abbeel, and Sergey Levine.
 "Model-agnostic meta-learning for fast adaptation of deep networks."
 In International Conference on Machine Learning, pp. 1126-1135.
 PMLR, 2017.
   - learning and adapting quickly
     - The key idea: train the initial parameters to maximize performance on a new task after the parameters have been updated through few gradient steps computed with a small data from that new task.
     - Where it works!
 Why don't everybody used it afterwords!
     - Contribution: trains a model’s parameters such that a small number of gradient updates will lead to fast learning on a new task.
   - Prior arts: Learn update function!
     - MAML: more flexible (loss function and architectures)
-  - MAML
-    - Problem setup:
+  - MAML: Problem setup:

 1. Weston, Jason, Sumit Chopra, and Antoine Bordes.
 "Memory networks." arXiv preprint arXiv:1410.3916 (2014).